 WSO2 Integration Studio is a development environment used to design your integration scenarios and develop them.
-This can be used to develop services, features and artifacts as well as manage their links and dependencies through a simplified graphical editor.
+This is Eclipse-based and can be used to develop services, features and artifacts as well as manage their links and dependencies through a simplified graphical editor.

 When you start using WSO2 Integration Studio, one of the first decisions you have to make is where to store your projects and files.
 This location is called the workspace.
 The Workbench is essentially different windows and editors that can be used for various purposes related to your workspace.
 This includes, the Project Explorer, the Editor, Template Guide, Outline, etc. Multiple Workbench windows can be opened simultaneously for an enhanced and fine-tuned developer experience.

 You can associate different editors with different types of files.
 For example, when you open a file for editing by double-clicking it in one of the navigation views, the associated editor opens in the Workbench.
 If there is no associated editor for a resource, the Workbench attempts to launch an external editor outside the Workbench.
 (On Windows, the Workbench will first attempt to launch the editor in place as an OLE document.
 This type of editor is referred to as an embedded editor.
 For example, if you have a .doc file in the Workbench and Microsoft Word is registered as the editor for .doc files in your operating system, then opening the file will launch Word as an OLE document within the Workbench editor area.
 The Workbench menu bar and toolbar will be updated with options for Microsoft Word.)